N0ury/ImapNote2/README.md

 - app can be used with other servers, not only gmail
 - it's possible to open notes
 - number of permissions asked by the app is reduced to minimum
 - it works in landscape and portrait modes.
-Landscape is useful with some devices.
+Landscape is useful with some devices
+- it's possible to delete notes (menu option on detail screen)

 It is still possible to sync one way from server to device only